 Smooth Fox Terrier Temperament

 Active, intelligent, gregarious and inquisitive—that’s the Smooth Fox Terrier.
-There’s a lot of energy packed into that little body, and it often expresses itself in comical and entertaining ways, like burying underneath a pile of cushions with nothing but a cute, waggy tail sticking out.
+There’s a lot of energy packed into that little body.
+These dogs often express themselves in comical and entertaining ways, like burying underneath a pile of cushions with nothing but a cute, waggy tail sticking out.
 They adore people and would do anything to please you—but with a strong prey drive, they’ll quickly abandon you to give chase if a critter scurries by.

 Some of these qualities can get the Fox Terrier in trouble, especially in a multi-pet home.
-With their energetic personality and strong hunting instincts, they’re likely to chase your cat or other small pets, so they’ll do best in a home without them.
-They also don’t get along particularly well with other dogs.
+With their energetic personality and strong hunting instincts, they’ll need considerable training on order to resist chasing your cat or other small pets; they may do best in a home without them.
+They also don’t get along particularly well with other dogs unless properly socialized.
 If you’re adopting an older Smooth Fox Terrier, it might be too late to temper these tendencies.
 If you’re bringing a Fox Terrier puppy into the household, the expression of these traits can be kept in check through early socialization (exposure to new people, pets and experiences) and training.

 Thankfully, though, this feisty attitude towards other animals doesn’t apply to humans.
 With people, they’re usually lively, engaged and eager to please.
 They won’t typically bite a person unless they’re cornered and feel like they’re in danger.
 A Smooth Fox Terrier puppy starts out quite vocal when it comes to barking and, unlike some other breeds, they won’t grow out of it.
 To keep this from becoming a nuisance, consider training to help curb the barking from a young age.